Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Optimal ball packings under ``rotations generated" space groups

-It is easy to see, that the area of the base polygon $\mathrm{area}(\cD(K)_{\Gamma_0})=2\cdot \mathrm{area}(ABC)=2(\pi-(\frac{\pi}{2}+\frac{\pi}{p_1}+\frac{\pi}{p_2}))$, therefore the volume of the Dirichlet-Voronoi cell can be computed by the formula (3.6).
-Moreover, we get by (3.5) the volume of the insphere $\mathrm{vol}(\mathcal{B}(\rho^{opt}))$ and thus using the density formula given in Definition 3.7 (see formula(3.7)) we obtain the optimal density.
+It is easy to see, that the area of the base polygon $\mathrm{area}(\cD(K)_{\Gamma_0})=2\cdot \mathrm{area}(ABC)=2(\pi-(\frac{\pi}{2}+\frac{\pi}{p_1}+\frac{\pi}{p_2}))$, therefore the volume of the Dirichlet-Voronoi cell can be computed by the formula (\ref{Eq:3.6}).
+Moreover, we get by (\ref{Eq:3.5.VolB}) the volume of the insphere $\mathrm{vol}(\mathcal{B}(\rho^{opt}))$ and thus using the density formula given in definition \ref{def:dens} (see formula (\ref{Eq:3.7})) we obtain the optimal density.

 The results related to the simply transitive cases are summarized in Tables 1-4.
 It is obvious that here we have an infinite number of generated space groups, hence we also get the infinite number of tilings and their corresponding ball packings.
-The question is how the densities behave as the parameters are increased, and we will examine this in the following. \begin{lemma} Let $\Gamma$ be such a fixed generalized rotation group.
-The packing density $\delta^{opt}(\Gamma)$ decreases monotonically as $p_i$ is a given parameter and $p_{j}$ , ($i,j \in \{1,2\},~ i \ne j$) increases where $0 < \frac{\pi}{p_i}+\frac{\pi}{p_{j}} < \frac{\pi}{2}$ and $ 3 \le p_i,p_{j} \in \mathbf{N} $ hold. \end{lemma} \textbf{Proof:}\\ Let us introduce the continuous extension $\delta^c(\Gamma)$ of the function $\delta^{opt}(\Gamma)$ using Definition 3.7 and formulas (3.5) and (3.6):
+The question is how the densities behave as the parameters are increased, and we will examine this in the following. \begin{Theorem} Let $\Gamma$ be such a fixed generalized rotation group.
+For any fixed $ p_2$, the packing density $\delta^{opt}(\Gamma)$ decreases monotonically as a function of $p_1$, $p_1>3$ , where $0 < \frac{\pi}{p_1}+\frac{\pi}{p_{2}} < \frac{\pi}{2},~ p_1, p_2 \in \mathbb{N}$. \end{Theorem} \textbf{Proof:}\\ Let us introduce the continuous extension $\delta(\Gamma)$ of the function $\delta^{opt}(\Gamma)$ using Definition \ref{def:dens} and formulas (\ref{Eq:3.5.VolB}) and (\ref{Eq:3.6}):